napyang/VBA-xlamPatcher/README.md

 ![image](https://github.com/napyang/VBA-xlamPatcher/raw/master/screenshots/FileStructure.png)

 #Start Button
 Click on this button, and user can get the newest you published.
-It also do the check automaticlly after 30 days, and pop up if it needs.
+It also do the check automaticlly after 30 days, and pop up if it is necessary.

 ![image](https://github.com/napyang/VBA-xlamPatcher/raw/master/screenshots/StartButton.png)